lizmat/articles/5to6-phasers.md

     no precompilation;  # this code should not be pre-compiled

-However, precompilation has a **very** big advantage: it can load modules **much** faster.
+However, precompilation has a **very** big advantage: it can load modules **much** faster because it doesn't need to parse any source code.
 The prime example of this is the core setting of Perl 6: the part of Perl 6 that is actually written in Perl 6.
 This currently exists of a 64KLOC / 2MB+ source file (generated from many shorter source files for maintainability).
 It takes about 1 minute to compile this source file during installation of Perl 6.
 It takes about 125 msecs to load this pre-compiled code at Perl 6 startup.
 Which is almost a **500x** speedup!

 Some other features of Perl 5 **and** Perl 6 that implicitely use `BEGIN` functionality, suffer from the same caveat.
 Take this example where we want